Our Authors

 Dr. María (Ma.)
 Alma González Pérez has devoted her life to education and biliteracy.
 She has advocated for bilingual and dual language education and the use of culturally relevant literature in the classroom throughout her academic career.

-Dr. Pérez's children's and juvenile books of poetry, narrative, and non-fiction have been well-received and her writing has been recognized by the Texas Institute of Letters, the International Latino Book Awards, the Skipping Stones Honor Awards for Multicultural Books, the North American Academy of the Spanish Language (ANLE) Campoy-Ada Award, and the Purple Dragonfly Award.
+Dr. Pérez's children's and juvenile books of poetry, narrative, and non-fiction have been well-received and her writing has been recognized by the Texas Institute of Letters, the International Latino Book Awards, the Skipping Stones Honor Awards for Multicultural Books, the North American Academy of the Spanish Language (ANLE) Campoy-Ada Award, and the Pablita Velarde Award among others.

 Dr. Pérez has over 40 years of experience in the field of education and is a former director for the University of Texas-Pan American - Starr County Campus.
 Her doctorate is in bilingual education from Texas A&M University-Kingsville.
 Her ongoing research is on the academic achievement of Hispanic students, and on the Spanish influence in the United States.
 She has presented at numerous education conferences throughout the US.